luistar/unina-thesis-template/README.md

 --------------------------------------------|-------------------------------------------|------------------------------------------

 ## User guide
 Clone this repository and start writing your own content!
-The documentclass in thesis.tex has a few commented options you can checkout and is pretty self-explanatory.
+The documentclass in thesis.tex has a few commented options you can check out and the rest of the document is pretty self-explanatory.
 Full-compile as usual with `pdflatex thesis`, `biber thesis`, `pdflatex thesis`x2.

 ## License
 This project is licensed under the GPL v3 License - see the [LICENSE](LICENSE) file for details.